JaclebusIII/virtual_enviornments/README.md

 ## Creating a new project with a virtual Environment
 ### Venv tool
-The following command can be executed in the terminal to create a new virtual Environment called venv.
+The following command can be executed in the terminal to create a new virtual Environment called my_venv.

-    python -m venv venv
+    python -m venv path/to/my_venv

 The next command will activate the Environment.

-    source venv/Scripts/activate
+    source path/to/my_venv /Scripts/activate

-Then your terminal username should have the "(venv)" prefix.
+Then your terminal username should have the "(my_venv)" prefix.

-    (venv) jackwarren@gypsum:~/Documents/repos/Point-GNN$
+    (my_venv) jackwarren@gypsum:~/Documents/repos/Point-GNN$

 You can deactivate the environment at any time with the simple command:

     deactivate

 ### Virtualenv
-The following command can be executed in the terminal to create a new virtual Environment called venv.
+The following command can be executed in the terminal to create a new virtual Environment called my_venv.

-    virtualenv --python="path/to/python/.exe" venv
+    virtualenv --python="path/to/python/.exe" path/to/my_venv

 The next command will activate the Environment.

-    source venv/bin/activate
+    source path/to/my_venv/bin/activate

 Then your terminal username should have the "(venv)" prefix.

-    (venv) jackwarren@gypsum:~/Documents/repos/Point-GNN$
+    (my_venv) jackwarren@gypsum:~/Documents/repos/Point-GNN$

 You can deactivate the environment at any time with the simple command: